rohitks12/Decoding-the-role-of-DNA-sequence-on-protein-DNA-co-condensation/README.md

 3. `readData`: It reads an input file line-by-line, returning its contents as a list where each element represents one line from the original file.
 ---

+## `force_calculation.py`

+This python code computes the capillary forces exerted on "bare" DNA (DNA outside the condensate) by protein-DNA condensation.
+It uses the DBSCAN clustering algorithm to identify the DNA inside the condensate.
+Next, it computes the capillary force by calculating the bond stretch between the monomers present outside the condensate.

+## `probability_calculation.py`

+This python code calculates the probability of each DNA monomer being part of the condensate.
+It first identifies monomers in the condensate for each output configuration, scoring them as 1 if they are inside the condensate and 0 if they are not.
+Next, it processes 3000 output files and averages these scores for each monomer to produce the probability profile.

+## `interfacial_affinity_calculation.py`

+The code uses previously calculated probability profiles to identify interfacial monomers.
+The algorthm searches for increasing trends (left interface) and decreasing trends (right interface) in the probability profile.
+Once, the interfaces are identified, it computes the interfacial affinity at each interface and then averages these values to get the final average interfacial affinity.

+## `kymograph.py`

+This python code generates a kymograph of DNA and protein distributions along the Z-axis over time.
+It extracts the Z-position of all the particle from output configurations.
+Next, it bins the data into equal spatial intervals, and normalizes by total particle count.
+Finally, it plots a heatmap with normalized end-to-end distance on horizontal axis and time on the vertical axis.

 ## Notes

 We have used ESPResSo-3.3.1 for performing these simulations.